 Throughout both legs of the tour, we’ll stay in historic buildings in beautiful natural settings.

 During the first leg of the tour, Christopher will offer alternate activities for non-writing partners, including: historical & archaeological excursions, wildlife photography workshops, fly fishing lessons, and whiskey/gin tastings.

 The writing workshops are suitable for writers at all levels, whether interested in nature writing, travel writing, memoir, fiction, blog-writing, short pieces or book-length projects.
 The workshop content will be tailored to suit the interests and skills of participants.

 Our time spent immersed in the Trossachs, Cairngorms, Isle of Skye and Harris will include daily writing workshops, exploring a range of techniques for writing about place, in combination with plot and character.
 The workshops utilise a mixture of tuition, examples 9often from works set in those places we will be visiting), practical writing exercises and group discussion.

 You’ll also have the opportunity to receive written and verbal feedback from Inga on up to 5000 words submitted beforehand.
 And, if travelling on to Orkney and Shetland, you’ll have the chance to apply what you have learned, developing a personal piece about your journey to submit to Inga for feedback.

 Whiskey and gin tastings

-Tour leader and local guides for the duration of the tour
+Tour leader and/or local guides for the duration of the tour

 Accommodation (twin-share) in 4-star accommodation with private facilities.
 Single supplement available on request